hkore1/TargetAllelePhasing/README.md

 WhatsHap should be installed using Anaconda, and the lines to activate conda environment containing WhatsHap should be altered in the wrapper 'script3_phase_extract_align.sh' or 'subscript3.1_phase_alleles_with_whatshap.sh' (the latter is only necessary if you're running WhatsHap independently of other scripts).

+Please note that some scripts contain lines for initialising modules specific to the HPC system that we used.
+These will likely need to be adjusted for other systems.

 ## Before running the pipeline
 HybPiper must have already been run, using the `--run_intronerate` function to generate supercontigs with introns (supercontig.fasta files) and an intronerate.gff file (that stores exon/intron boundary information) for each gene.